-If an employee did not enter into an employment contract at the time of after he or she commenced his or her employment, usually, an employee relies on common law principles with respect to the duration of notice period, or payment in lieu of notice.
+If an employee did not enter into an employment contract at the time of after he or she commenced his or her employment, usually, the parties of the employer-employee relationship rely on common law principles with respect to the duration of notice period, or payment in lieu of notice.

 There are multiple factors the Court will look at when awarding payment in lieu of notice period.
 Majority of unjust dismissal cases do not go to trial – they settle, often even before the action is brought to Court.